Area51 - Mike's Miscellaneous Projects 2017:

-Another year has arrived and another bunch of Projects will be taking place in our crew's Area51 locations.
-My first project of the year was some maintenance work on Dad's Yamaha Venture Multipurpose.
+Another year has arrived and another bunch of Projects will be taking place all across our crew's Area51 locations.
+My first project of the year was some maintenance work on Dad's 2011 Yamaha Multipurpose snowmobile.

 In other news, in March my Silverado rolled over 123456km which greatly pleased my mild OCD!

-With winter mostly over I decided to swap over to my summer tires on the truck.
-My summers are BFG All terrain KO2's so they are well suited if we get a late spring storm.
+With winter mostly over I decided to swap over to summer tires on the truck.
+These summers are BFG All terrain KO2's so they are still very well suited if we get a late spring storm.

-After we arrived home from Cuba at the end of April it was time to clean up the garage and free up some space by moving the Snow blower and Skidoo to my storage locker.
-I dumped some Seafoam in the fuel, let the machine idle for awhile and greased up the suspension to expel any trapped water from the winter.
+After we arrived home from Cuba at the end of April it was time to clean up the garage and free up some space by moving the Snowblower and Skidoo to my storage locker.
+I dumped some Seafoam in the fuel, let the machine idle for awhile and greased up the suspension to expel any trapped water from winter riding.

-Lastly was changing over Sandra's winter tires for her summer rims.
-Her Firestone Winterforce winter tires are also holding up very well after four winters.
+Next was changing over Sandra's winter tires for her summer rims.
+The Firestone Winterforce winter tires are also holding up very well after four winters.

 With regular spring garage stuff completed and put away it was onto an Area51 woodworking project.
 Sandra wanted a Rummoli board and we couldn't find anything to buy that we liked so I decided to build one.
 The piece came out awesome, the full build story and finished pics can be found HERE on the Projects in the shed page.

-So the next Garage project was assembling our brand new Weber Genesis II BBQ.
-I coated all the steel parts inside and out with fluid film to prevent rust, of course the main BBQ body and grates were not touched!
+So my next garage project was assembling our brand new Weber Genesis II BBQ.
+I coated all the steel parts inside and out with fluid film to prevent rust, of course the main BBQ body and grates were not coated!
 The new unit is amazing and so much better quality than any of our previous BBQ's.

-This was my second woodworking project for the year, many more than most years!
-Sandra and I refinished this antique desk found in my fathers garage in Bay Roberts, the end results were amazing.
+This was my second woodworking project for the year.
+Sandra and I refinished this antique desk found in my fathers garage in Bay Roberts, the final results were amazing.
 Full story can be found HERE on the projects in the shed page.

-In August it was discovered that one of the rear shocks in Sandra's Suzuki Kizashi had leaked out creating a clunk in the suspension.
+In August I discovered that one of the rear shocks in Sandra's Suzuki Kizashi had leaked out which was creating a clunk in the suspension.
 With the vehicle properly supported the three bolts holding the shock were removed.

 The mounting bracket was liberally coated with antiseize.